-The Governors cannot accept responsibility for loss of, or theft of, or damage to personal belongings at school, in the Houses or on school trips, including overseas.
+The School Governors cannot accept responsibility for loss of, or theft of, or damage to personal belongings at school, in the boarding houses or on school trips, including overseas.
 You are recommended to consult your own insurers on the subject of All Risks Cover for your children's personal effects, especially valuables.
-All boarders are provided with lockable cupboards in Houses.
+All boarders are provided with lockable cupboards in their Houses.